In order to be registered in the Swedish Population Register as a student, you need to study for at least 12 months.

 Birth certificate, if you have children.

-A letter of of admission showing that you will study for at least 12 months
+A letter of admission showing that you will study for at least 12 months.

 In order to be registered in the Swedish Population Register as a student, you need to study for at least 12 months.
 This means that one school year (two semesters) is not enough time in order to be registered in the Swedish Population Register.

-‘Recognized study programme’ means all upper-secondary study programmes (gymnasieutbildning) and university and university college studies (högskoleutbildning) that are government- or municipally-funded.
+‘Recognized study programme’ means all upper-secondary study programmes (gymnasieutbildning) and university and university college studies (högskoleutbildning) that are government- or municipal-funded.

 Studies at elementary school level and Swedish for Immigrants (SFI) courses do not qualify as recognized study programmes.

-Document showing that you and your family have comprehensive health insurance that is valid for residence in Sweden.
-It needs to be valid for more than one year from the date that you moved to Sweden.
+Document showing that you and your family have comprehensive health insurance that is valid for residence in Sweden for a period of at least one year from the date of your move to Sweden.
 For students, the European Health Insurance Card (EHIC) is valid.
+However, your family members must provide a document that confirms they are insured.

 Documents showing your family relationship.